 Does More Gain Mean More Power?

 As gain is an input component in any given system, it does not correlate with increased power output.
-There are two stages; you have your preamp and amp stage, and gain is a part of the former, while the latter is the one that will affect your power output; however this does not mean there is not a link between gain and powerOpens in a new tab..
+There are two stages; you have your preamp and amp stage, and gain is a part of the former, while the latter is the one that will affect your power output; however this does not mean there is not a link between gain and power.

 Does Gain Increase Volume?